MicrosoftLearning/dp-420-cosmos-db-dev/Allfiles/Labs/Shared/00-create-cosmos-account.md

 # Create your Azure Cosmos DB account

-Every exercise in this course runs against one Azure Cosmos DB for NoSQL account.
-Create it once here, and reuse it throughout.
+Use this guide when your exercise calls for the shared `core` account.
+If your exercise specifies a different profile or a disposable account, follow its setup steps instead.

 The shared setup script provisions the account, the databases and containers your exercise needs, and the data-plane role assignment that lets you read and write items.
-It's safe to run more than once: existing resources are left alone.
+Existing containers keep their settings, but rerunning setup reloads matching sample items.
+Verify an existing account before deciding whether it needs setup again.

 ## Before you start